AleksandarHaralanov/SoftUni/README.md

 # SoftUni
-Exercises done in SoftUni from me.
+Projects I've practiced on in SoftUni.